pspacewoman/The-Online-Surveillance-System/README.md

 4. **Use Incognito Mode**: When required, enable the incognito mode for undetectable location tracking and surveillance.
 5. **Access Safety Zones**: View nearby police stations, hospitals, and safe zones on the map.
 6. **Start a Sting Operation**: Record and stream videos or audio directly from the app to the monitoring cell for further action.

+## License
+This project is licensed under the CC BY-NC-ND 4.0 International License - see the [LICENSE](./LICENSE) file for details.

 ![image](https://github.com/user-attachments/assets/fa203001-2c48-4019-9c3d-244576d8e8e5)
 ![image](https://github.com/user-attachments/assets/84ab7fec-ec9a-4097-b44a-b2dd854c5d7a)